TEACHING LIVING CULTURES (TLC): PROVIDING ARTS EDUCATION TO NYC SCHOOLS

 Empower educators with innovative and stimulating teaching curriculum

 Encourage students to attend cultural events with their parents, guardians, and families

 Develop future patrons of the arts

 Program curriculum is designed by education department staff, with key logistical input from the assigned teaching artist(s), as well as from the school partner.
-Curriculum and lesson plans utilize the NYC Blueprint for the Arts’ five strands for teaching and learning, using a standards-based approach to teaching music, dance, visual arts, theater, or moving image.
-Evaluations are done by using simple, or complex, combinations of quantifiable, and/or qualitative methodologies including: completion of projects, analyzing of information mastery through pre and post surveys, authentic reflections (an in-depth writing assessment tool), writing assessments, and portfolio reviews to measure outcomes and improve upon and strengthen students’ knowledge.
+Curriculum and lesson plans utilize the NYC Blueprint for the Arts’ five strands for teaching and learning, using a standards-based approach to teaching music, dance, visual arts, theater, or the moving image.
+Evaluations are done by using simple, or complex, combinations of quantifiable, and/or qualitative methodologies including completion of projects, analyzing of information mastery through pre and post surveys, authentic reflections (an in-depth writing assessment tool), writing assessments, and portfolio reviews to measure outcomes and improve upon and strengthen students’ knowledge.